ludfjig/mshv_repro/README.md

 On a machine with `/dev/mshv` do the following:

 1. Run `(cd crates/guest && cargo +nightly build)` in root of repo to build guest binary.
-You might need to install the windows target to build the guest binary: `rustup target add x86_64-pc-windows-msvc`.
-And you need the nightly rust toolchain as well.
+This requires nightly rust toolchain (`rustup toolchain install nightly`).
+You might need to install the windows target on the nightly toolchain (`rustup +nightly target add x86_64-pc-windows-msvc`).

 2. Run the host program with `cargo run` from the repo root.
 The program should run successfully.